fred-corp/folderCMS/README.md

 ## How to use

-This repo contains a demo website (```website-example```) with a working structure. it should provide a good starting point for your own website.
+This repo contains a example websites (in ```website-examplse```) with working structures. it should provide a good starting point for your own website.

 To create your website, you'll have to modify ```server-config.json``` and create a website directory with the exlained folder structure.